Hoop77/hello-code-blog/content/post/robot-perception-skill.md

 This pretty much covers the Dex-Net 1.0 algorithm leaving out a couple of details (for example on how the kernel $$ k $$ is computed), however, it hopefully unveils the core ideas.

-{{< figure src="/img/robot-perception-skill/dex-net-1-0-algorithm.png" title="The Dex-Net 1.0 Algorithm for finding suitable grasp poses on a new object" class="" >}}
+{{< figure src="/img/robot-perception-skill/dex-net-1-0-algorithm.png" title="The Dex-Net 1.0 Algorithm for finding suitable grasp poses on a new object" >}}

 ## Dex-Net 2.0

 [Paper](https://arxiv.org/pdf/1703.09312.pdf)

+{{< figure src="/img/robot-perception-skill/dex-net-2-0-dataset-generation-pipeline.png" title="Dex-Net 2.0 pipeline for training dataset generation" class="autosize" >}}

+{{< figure src="/img/robot-perception-skill/dex-net-2-0-gqcnn.png" title="Architecture of the GQ-CNN" class="autosize" >}}

 ### Method